SAEONData/elastic-search-agent/README.md

 ### JSON API
 #### create_index
-Add an index we records will be stored
+Add an index where records will be stored
 ##### Arguments:
 * index: where the new records will be stored
-* record: a template records used to define the metadata structure
+* metadata_json: a template records used to define the metadata structure

 #### delete_index
 Delete an exiting index